Judge Doom: Character overview

 In Who Framed Roger Rabbit, Doom is the much-feared Judge of Toontown.
-Despite presiding over a city of Toons, Doom is totally without mirth or redeeming qualities and passes capital punishment on Toons who break the law, placing them in a chemical vat of turpentine, acetone and benzene which he dubs "the Dip" to kill them permanently.
+Despite presiding over a city of Toons, Doom is totally without mirth or redeeming qualities and passes capital punishment on Toons who break the law, using a chemical mixture of turpentine, acetone and benzene which he dubs "the Dip" to destroy them.

-Doom wears a black ensemble which includes a caped overcoat, fedora, gloves, and rimless yellow-tinted glasses; he also carries a pocket watch, as well as a cane which is revealed to be a sabre in disguise, for use in emergency situations.
+Doom wears a black ensemble which includes a caped overcoat, which seems to always blow in the wind, even indoors, fedora, gloves and rimless yellow-tinted glasses; he also carries a pocket watch, as well as a cane which is revealed to be a sabre in disguise, for use in emergency situations.
 This appearance is reminiscent of agents of the real-life Gestapo, the secret police of Nazi Germany.

 Doom employs his toon weasel henchmen, the Toon Patrol, to assist him in hunting down Roger Rabbit for the murder of Marvin Acme.

 Role in film

-When Judge Doom is introduced, Lt.
-Santino confides to Eddie Valiant that Doom bought the election as judge of Toontown.
-Doom threatens to act as executioner to Roger Rabbit with a mixture of turpentine, acetone, and benzene he dubs "the Dip".
-Doom showcases the chemical's purpose by killing a toon shoe in front of Eddie.
-Roger realizes he is in trouble with Doom after him, and begs Eddie to hide him.
+When Judge Doom is introduced, Lieutenant Santino confides to Eddie Valiant that Doom bought the election as judge of Toontown.
+Doom threatens to act as executioner to Roger Rabbit with a mixture of turpentine, acetone and benzene he dubs "the Dip" and showcases its purpose by destroying a toon shoe with it in front of Eddie.
+Roger realizes he is in trouble with Doom after him and begs Eddie to hide him.
 Later, at the Terminal Bar, Doom uses the "Shave and a Haircut" trick to lure Roger out, then prepares to execute him.
-After a brief scuffle inside the bar, the Judge orders the weasels to capture Roger and Eddie Valiant.
+After a brief scuffle inside the bar, the Judge orders the weasels to capture Roger and Eddie.
 When Eddie learns that studio head R.K.
 Maroon is connected to the plot to frame Roger, Eddie interrogates him, but Maroon pleads that he is "a dead man" if he confesses.
-Just as Maroon is about to do so, he is killed by an unseen assailant who nearly shoots Eddie as well.
+Just as Maroon is about to do so, he is shot dead by an unseen assailant who nearly does the same to Eddie as well.

-Upon chasing the assailant to Toontown, Eddie catches Jessica Rabbit, thinking she is the murderer, but she reveals that Judge Doom was the one who killed Acme and Maroon.
-At the film's climax, Doom traps Eddie, Jessica, and Roger in the Acme Factory to explain his scheme to destroy Toontown using a giant, mobile vat of Dip linked to a high-pressure water cannon, and then build a freeway in its place.
-Doom then plans to retire from being a judge and control all the profits from the new road system.
-Doom also reveals that he is the sole shareholder of Cloverleaf Industries, and confesses that he bought the trolley network for the sole purpose of putting it out of production.
+Upon chasing the assailant to Toontown, Eddie catches Jessica Rabbit, thinking she is the culprit, but she reveals that Judge Doom was the one who murdered Acme and Maroon.
+At the film's climax, Doom traps Eddie, Jessica and Roger in the Acme Factory to explain his scheme to destroy Toontown using a giant and mobile vat of Dip linked to a high-pressure water cannon and then build a freeway in its place.
+Doom then plans to retire from being a judge and control all the profits from the new road system as he additionally reveals that he is the sole shareholder of Cloverleaf Industries, having bought the trolley network for the sole purpose of putting it out of production.
 He then orders Jessica and Roger to be tied up and raised into the air via skyhook to be sprayed by the Dip cannon.